Barnes & Noble names head of digital division as CEO

 In November, Barnes & Noble estimated it had a 20 percent share of the U.S. e-books market, compared with about 27 percent in February.

 Huseby has experience in spinning off businesses and overseeing mergers.
-Earlier in his career, he worked at AT&T Broadband and led the team that completed its merger with Comcast in 2002, and he spun off two businesses at Cablevision Systems Corp, where he was chief financial officer from 2004 to 2011.
+Earlier in his career, he worked at AT&T Broadband and led the team that completed its merger with Comcast in 2002, and he spun off two businesses at Cablevision, where he was chief financial officer from 2004 to 2011.

-Barnes & Noble said in a regulatory filing late Wednesday that Huseby was entitled to an annual base salary of $1.2 million.
-He is also eligible for a target bonus of not less than 200 percent of his annual base salary.

 At the time of his hiring, Barnes & Noble touted Huseby's deal-making skills.